Beads, buttons and threading

 • lacing cards with pre-punched holes

-• sewing cards that teach stitching patterns.
+• or sewing cards that teach stitching patterns.